Skip to main content

 History of Fused Glass

-Many people fuse in 'ceramic' kilns everyday.
 If you have a programmable controller on your kiln you can begin fusing glass right now!
 The main difference between a glass kiln and a ceramic kiln, is that glass kilns generally heat a single layer from the top and ceramic kilns heat multiple layers from the side.

 There are 4 main stages that occur when glass fuses together.